aryanjassal/chroma/README.md

 -- have full control over the formatting of the file to ensure it is maximally -- usable with your needs.
-Although, to establish a standard, a default format -- is provided.
+Although, to establish a standard, a default format -- is provided. theme.raw = {
--- Be very aware, the handler for raw theme still doesn't exist as of v0.1.0.
--- No options within this table will work. theme.raw = {
 	-- You can define multiple tables for the raw handler, and each table can have -- its own attributes.
 All tables will be processed separately, and each table